 Our survey found that the freelancers who were most concerned about the impact of AI on their jobs were primarily working in fields such as blog writing, copywriting, proofreading, SEO writing, virtual assistance, research assistance, translation, logo designing, data analysis, product photography, modeling, and paralegal work.

-On the other hand, those who were more optimistic about the potential benefits of AI tended to work as full-stack designers, marketing consultants, brand strategists, content creators (influencers), interior designers, and software developers.
+On the other hand, those who were more optimistic about the potential benefits of AI development services tended to work as full-stack designers, marketing consultants, brand strategists, content creators (influencers), interior designers, and software developers.

 Interestingly, our survey also revealed that there were certain professions in which freelancers were still unsure about the impact of AI.
 These included video editing, animation, website development, portrait photography, and graphic design.